Auto

 Length of Warranty

-The term length of an auto warranty depends on its type, but it generally involves a time period and a mileage limit.
+The term length of an auto warranty depends on its type, but it generally involves a period and a mileage limit.
 If you drive your vehicle over that mileage limit before the end of your warranty period, or vice versa, then your warranty protection ends.

 Manufacturer warranties have two levels of coverage built-in into their terms: typically covering your car’s “bumper-to-bumper” repair needs for a limit of three years and 36,000 miles, after which you would have limited “powertrain” coverage for five years and 60,000 miles.

-Extended warranties have more flexibility and can be customized to the driver’s preferred duration.
-You might be able to buy coverage for one to eight years.
-Some warranty providers may have longer term periods of up to 10-12 years, while others might offer monthly contracts.
 Many factors may go into what warranty terms are offered to you, such as your car’s make and model, age, mileage, and location.
 As a result, it is crucial to consider the age of your car, how long you plan on keeping it, and the distance you cover in a year.
 These aspects will help determine the best auto warranty that suits your car.

 Coverage